Can We Just Admit That Publishing is Hopelessly Broken?

 Thankfully, I haven’t reached the “walking away” part because the “writing” part of my author career still holds interest.
 I have many works in progress that I continue to develop.
 I still enjoy sending my newsletter and talking to fans.
 And not to point out the obvious, but I’m taking the time to write, edit, and publish this blog post.
 The light is still flickering, but it’s definitely much dimmer than usual.

 The fact that a software update brought me to this point is reason enough to fight back.
-If I had rage-quit every time I lost code to version control, I would have tanked my tech career long before it started.
-(That’s what beer is for.)
-It’s such a pitiful way to throw in the towel.
+If I had rage-quit every time I lost code to version control, I would have ruined my IT career long before it started.
+It’s such a petulant way to throw in the towel.
 I would rather crash into the wall while trying to fix the problem.

 The problem is, of course, the current state of the publishing industry.
 It’s a hopelessly broken system that is in desperate need of a sweeping overhaul.

 But as every author can attest, some of the world’s biggest companies are standing in the way.
 Amazon, the largest distributor by far, is especially hostile towards authors.
 Look no further than the horrific state of Goodreads.
-This on top of an ever-changing ecosystem that buries indies, gatekeepers that no longer develop talent, and a hyper-focus on the already famous.
+This on top of an ever-changing ecosystem that buries indies, bends to ideology, and shifts focus to the already famous.
+The predictable result is a risk-averse enterprise that no longer develops talent.
 It’s the exact same thing that happened to the music industry after Napster.

 So how do we fix it?